vucongtuanduong/vietnamese-rag-project/README.md

 I recommend you create a github codespace to run this repository

-At the root directory, run this command to install dependancies:
+At the root directory, run this command to install dependencies:

 ```bash
 pip install -r requirements.txt